 Criteria - Management is responsible for establishing and maintaining a system of internal controls sufficient to reduce to an acceptable level, the possibility that a material misstatement of the District's financial statement will not be prevented, or detected and corrected, on a timely basis.
 Recommendation - We recommend that the District continue to review the internal controls over extracurricular student activity accounts at its various school sites, and consider adding procedures to strengthen the controls over the recording of cash receipts, such as the use and reconciliation of prenumbered receipts, the use and reconciliation of prenumbered admission tickets for events, and inventory controls over items sold for fundraisers.
 As is the case with all internal controls, the potential benefit of any contemplated procedural modifications in this area should be weighed against the cost.
-Corrective Action Plan Actions Planned - The District regularly reviews internal controls over extracurricular student activity account transactions along with the personnel at the various district school sites that maintain such accounts.
-The District will continue this process, and will evaluate whether implementing additional control procedures over the recording of cash receipts is cost-beneficial and practical within the limitations of staffing available at the school sites.
+Corrective Action Plan Actions Planned - The District regularly reviews internal controls over extracurricular student activity account transactions, along with the personnel at the various district school sites that maintain such accounts.
+The District will continue this process, and will be implementing these changes to be consistent and compliant with other General Fund receipts with the required transition to account for student activities within the General Fund for the year ending June 30, 2020.
 Official Responsible - The Director of Finance and Operations.

-Planned Completion Date - June 30, 2019.
+Planned Completion Date - June 30, 2020.